tech design decisions

 -

-contains all posts. they are numbered and controlled via map.php for easier manipulation + reorganization -
+originalcontains all posts. they are numbered and controlled via map.php for easier manipulation + reorganization -

-contains all html stuff transformed blog. designed for github pages so it simply renders them as is and doesn’t do anything extra
+docscontains all html stuff transformed blog. designed for github pages so it simply renders them as is and doesn’t do anything extra

 -